Perform multiple sequence alignment on protein or nucleotide sequences using the Clustal Omega algorithm.

 The SH-aLRT (Shimodaira-Hasegawa approximate likelihood ratio test) offers an alternative to bootstrap.
 It tests whether the likelihood of the best tree is significantly better than the second-best tree for each branch.
 SH-aLRT runs even faster than UFBoot and uses a different statistical framework, so using both can provide complementary confidence measures.

-Supported formats include FASTA, PHYLIP, NEXUS, and CLUSTAL.
+Supported formats include FASTA, PHYLIP, NEXUS, CLUSTAL, and MSF.
 FASTA is the most common choice for its simplicity.

 Support values appear at internal nodes.
 With UFBoot enabled, these represent the percentage of bootstrap replicates supporting that clade.
 Values ≥95% are considered strong evidence, 70-95% moderate, and <70% weak.
 Branches with weak support indicate uncertainty in the tree topology at those positions.